 We like that Revolve marketers reasoned their request with special bonuses in the same email.

 Segmentation isn’t the only benefit of a conversation with subscribers.
-It is a great opportunity to get insights into improving your product, service, or content.
+It is a great opportunity to get insights into improving your product, service, or content for your email list.

 People love sharing their thoughts.
 So let them do it.
 Ask them for feedback.